muntra-dev/power-bi-server/README.md

 AdminUser=[user name]
 Password=[strong password]
 . . .
+DNSNameLabel=[DNS prefix]
+. . .
 ```

-Next, you need to set `DNSNameLabel`.
-This will determine the server's public DNS.
+The `DNSNameLabel` will determine the server's public DNS.
 The DNS can be used to RDP into the server later.

 The format of the DNS will be:
 ```
 <DNSNameLabel>.<Azure region>.cloudapp.azure.com
 ```

 `DNSNameLabel` must be unique within the Azure region.
-It's good practice to treat `DNSNameLabel` as a secret so that hackers won't know the server DNS.
+It's good practice to treat `DNSNameLabel` as a secret so that hackers won't know the server's DNS.

 When you're done, the file can be saved using `ctrl+s` or the options on the top right of the console.